membriux/OrganizApp/README.md

 - `OrganizationSettingsViewController`: Set the contact information of the organization

 ## Other
-[Any other frameworks / things we will need?
+- Firebase Service [Any other frameworks / things we will need?
 Helpers?
 Services?]
+-

 # Weekly Milestone
 ## Week 4 - Usable Build